jailop/playground/README.md

 This application is intended to provide a web user interface with a simple code editor and an output box to run code in the backend server.
-It can also load a list of examples that you provide ready to edit or run.
-This tool has been built with educative purposes.
+It can also load a list of examples that you can provide ready to edit or run.
+This tool has been built for educative purposes.
 It is not intended to be used in a production environment.

 ## Components